MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### BlockTenantList
 <a name="BlockTenantList"> </a>
-This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list that is specified.
+This setting prevents the users from uploading files to organizations that are included in the **blocked tenant IDs** list..

 If you enable this setting, the users get an error if they attempt to add an account from an organization that is blocked.
 If a user has already added an account for a blocked organization, the files stop syncing.
 This setting does NOT work if you have **Allow syncing OneDrive accounts for only specific organizations** setting enabled.
 Do **NOT** enable both settings at the same time.

-You must enable this setting by defining IDs for the **TenantID** parameter, which determines the tenants to whom the **block tenant** setting is applicable.
-You must also set the boolean value to **True** for the ID of every tenant you want to prevent from syncing with the OneDrive and SharePoint files and folders.
+Enable this setting by defining IDs for the **TenantID** parameter, which determines the tenants to whom the **block tenant** setting is applicable.
+Also set the boolean value to **True** for the ID of every tenant you want to prevent from syncing with the OneDrive and SharePoint files and folders.

 **Note**: In the list, inclusion of the tenant ID alone doesn't suffice.
 It's mandatory to set the boolean value to **True**  for the ID of each tenant who is to be blocked.